 First night passes fast and its already 2am Saturday.
 Isola is older than the other three men, and she needs her beauty sleep.
 2am is already way past her bed time.

 She comes back to the room.
 The others are still having fun somewhere on the dance floors or in some other places they find fit.

 She looks at the bed.
 It’s so tall and bulky that she has to climb up into the bed after peeling open the neat bed sheets.
 She wears sporty shorts and bra not to expose too much of her femininity and healthily toned body under the same sheets with Eric, or in case she has to get up in the morning in front of the three men full of testosterones.
 She warns herself to be very careful in body language and words to not flirt at all with any one of them for the sake of her own esteem.
-So all properly dressed in neutral sporty wears, tossed herself towards the inside edge of the bed, she falls sleep.
+So all properly dressed in neutral sporty wears, tossed herself towards one side of the bed, she falls sleep.

 Some time during the night, she is woken up by some “shushuting” noise.
 It’s 4 am!
 What the hell they are talking about and doing at 4 am in the morning?
 Isola peeps over the sheet and sees that Eric is showing Dan some Bachata tricks.
 They are like a Gong Fu master teaching his disciple the movements on the narrow space at the end of two beds as if they were moving slowly on the “Mei Hua Zhuang”(tall wood poles with flat tops to practice Gong Fu on)!

 She doesn’t know what time they come to bed.
 All is quiet and dark.
 Isola has always been a good sleeper who usually sleeps 8 hours a day and once a few months, one night of 12 hours.